Low Impact Bicycle Rides in the New York / Long Island / Hudson Valley Region

 When the Raymond Esposito Trail ends, you'll see a sign across the street that says "Hader Park."
 Enter the continuation of the trail here (it turns to dirt now) and just continue straight.
 Whenever you reach a street crossing, you will see similar signs.
 You will also see descending paths to the left.
 Do not take them, as some lead to the street, but some lead to private property.

-To return to Franklin Street Park, you can either return to the trail or ride North on Piermont Avenue.
+Now you have some options.
+To return to Franklin Street Park, simply retrace your steps, making sure to bear right at the fork where a dirt trail leads you back to South Nyack.
+If you want to explore the Joseph B. Clarke Trail, bear LEFT at this fork and follow the paved trail about two miles until you reach the end of the pavement at around Rt.
+303 in Orangeburg.
+From here, you can turn around, head back to the fork, and make a sharp left to get back on the Old Erie/Esposito Trail - or you can find your way back to South Nyack using the roads.
+If you didn't head down Ash Street to see Piermont on the way out, I'd suggest that you consider it on the way back.
+And if you want to avoid the big climb back up to the rail trail after your visit, you can always just ride north on Piermont Avenue.
 There are some great old houses along the way.
 Take Piermont Avenue approximately 2 miles, go under the footing for the Tappan Zee Bridge, and make a left on Mansfield Street.
 Take Mansfield to Broadway and make a right.
 Take Broadway to Brookside Avenue and make a left.
 At Franklin Street, make a right and look for your car.

 BONUS RIDE!
 Nyack Beach State Park